Visas

 • Online reviews that can be verified such as Google and Facebook (check if they have a profile and are active and are not fake accounts) can give you some insight into their work.

-• The amount of years someone has been working isn’t always indicative of skill level.
-I have interviewed some agents with many years experience but lodging 10 visas a year is very different to 30 a month.
+• The number of years someone has been working isn’t always indicative of skill level.
+I have interviewed some agents with many years’ experience, but lodging 10 visas a year is very different to 30 a month.

 • If you are signing up for any type of skilled or work visa and haven’t shown any documents to your agent they may not have the information they need to make a proper assessment.
 If it seems too easy something is probably wrong.